jaredthecoder/awesome-vehicle-security/README.md

 - [Car Hacking Videos](http://tekeye.uk/automotive/cyber-security/car-hacking-videos) -  A web page with a long list of videos (40+) that are available online related to the topic of car hacking.
 From a 2007 DEF CON talk on modding engine ECUS and onwards (e.g. the 2017 Keen Security Tesla hack).
 - [Self-Driving and Connected Cars: Fooling Sensors and Tracking Drivers](https://www.youtube.com/watch?v=C29UGFsIWVI) - Black Hat talk by Jonathan Petit.
 Automated and connected vehicles are the next evolution in transportation and will improve safety, traffic efficiency and driving experience.
 This talk will be divided in two parts: 1) security of autonomous automated vehicles and 2) privacy of connected vehicles.
 2015
 - [A Survey of Remote Automotive Attack Surfaces](https://www.youtube.com/watch?v=MAGacjNw0Sw) - Black Hat talk By Charlie Miller and Chris Valasek.
 Automotive security concerns have gone from the fringe to the mainstream with security researchers showing the susceptibility of the modern vehicle to local and remote attacks.
 Discussion of vehicle attack surfaces.
 2014.
 - [Pentesting vehicles with YACHT (Yet Another Car Hacking Tool)](https://www.blackhat.com/docs/eu-16/materials/eu-16-Sintsov-Pen-Testing-Vehicles-With-Cantoolz.pdf) -A presentation that discuesses different attack surfaces of a vehicle, then continues to describe an approach to car hacking along with tools needed to analyse and gather useful information.
+- [How to drift with any car](https://www.youtube.com/watch?v=KU7gl1n1tIs) - Introduction to CAN hacking, and using a real car as an Xbox controller.

 ## Books